Admitted Student Frequently Asked Questions

 - Where should I send my final transcripts?

-Final transcripts should be mailed directly from the degree-granting institution to:
+Final transcripts should be mailed or transmitted electronically directly from the degree-granting institution to:

 The Robert Larner, M.D.